KTH/devops-course/README.md

 Lectures:

 * the lectures will be streamed, the URLs will be posted on https://github.com/KTH/devops-course/issues/316
-* The recording and sharing of streamed lectures (full or fragments) is not allowed without explicit permission of the course professor and lecturer
+* the recording and sharing of streamed lectures (full or fragments) is not allowed without explicit permission of the course professor and lecturer
-* Questions are asked on the streaming chat, not by interrupting remotely.
-If the lecturer explicitely asks for questions, no chat message is required.
+* questions are asked on the streaming chat (one TA is following the chat), no audio remote interruptions are allowed.
+* the slides are shared via a link in #316, for double screening.
+(Zoom is not used to share slides)

 The remote grading scheme changes as follows: